Nance-Lab/diff_classifier/paper.md

-diff_classifier also includes downstream MPT analysis tools including mean squared displacement and feature calculations, visualization tools, and a principle component analysis implementation.
+diff_classifier also includes downstream MPT analysis tools including mean squared displacement and feature calculations, visualization tools, and a principal component analysis implementation.
 MPT is commonly used to calculate and report ensemble-averaged diffusion coefficients of nanoparticles and other objects.
 We sought to expand the power of MPT analyses by changing the unit of analysis to individual particle trajectories.
-By including a variety of features (e.g. aspect ratio, boundedness, fractal dimension), with trajectory-level resolution, users can implement a range of data science analysis techniques to their MPT datasets.
+By including a variety of features (e.g., aspect ratio, boundedness, fractal dimension), with trajectory-level resolution, users can implement a range of data science analysis techniques to their MPT datasets.

-The source code for diff_classifier has been archived to [Zenodo](https://zenodo.org/record/2631862#.XKv4IPZFyEo) with the linked DOI [@zenodo].

 # Acknowledgements